-Today, I am reviewing my own portfolio, which I have built up in the four investment seasons discussed here.
+Today, Obermatt CEO Dr. Hermann J. Stern is reviewing his own portfolio, which he has built up in the four investment seasons discussed here.
 That already raises the first question: How often should you review your portfolio?
 Not too often!
-I myself started my first portfolio in 2015 and I'm doing my first portfolio maintenance only now, after almost five years.
+Dr. Stern started his first portfolio in 2015 and he's doing his first portfolio maintenance only now, after almost five years.

 Is that a problem?
 No, because shares have no expiration date, they don't wilt or spoil and they do exactly what they should do without your help, namely generate a return and pay dividends.

 Can you remember the ‘Königs-Prinzip’, the leading principle of portfolio maintenance from the last article?
 You have to diversify as widely as possible, buy as many shares as possible and balance this against the effort it takes to maintain the shares.

 Dr. Stern has one more problem.
 He started a new portfolio for each investment season and now owns four portfolios.
 He did this to show the effects of different markets.
 But over the past five years, the stock market has risen steadily.
 The seasons hardly differ.
 So he's merging the first and second season portfolios and the third and fourth season portfolios together so that he only has two portfolios left.

 All you need is one portfolio.
 The only reason for having several portfolios is when you have different savings targets.
 Saving for retirement or for college have different time horizons.
 You can, therefore, adopt different risk strategies.
 To distinguish that, it may be worth having two portfolios for the two savings objectives.
 For example, you won't be particularly nervous if the riskier (because more long-term oriented) retirement portfolio loses value because you know that the markets are likely to recover by the time you retire.